faraz9993/Azure_Devops_.NET/README.md

 ### You can rename the pipeline by clicking on the tree dots in the pipeline section.

-### What we need to do here is we will have our .NET code that will be build and published in the build pipeline and that pipeline will create an artifact.
+### What we need to do here is we will have our .NET code that will get build and published in the build pipeline and that pipeline will create an artifact.
+The same artifact will then be used by another Release pipeline.
+Below is our code for the build pipeline.

 ```